What to Expect

 - Receive your New Client Paperwork

-- Call the Office for any questions
+- Contact Front Office if you have any questions

-- Schedule a time for your first appointment
+- Schedule your first appointment

 - Usually within 1-2 weeks of contact